 In the studio

-Lennon recorded various demos of the song before bringing it to Ascot Sound Studios in May 1971.
-Film footage from the studio captured Lennon performing the song for Harrison before recording began.
+John Lennon recorded various demos of ‘Oh My Love’ before bringing it to Ascot Sound Studios in May 1971.
+Film footage from the studio captured him performing the song for George Harrison before recording began.

 The early rehearsals featured Lennon on a Steinway piano and Harrison on acoustic guitar as they worked out a suitable arrangement.
 At one point they considered adding a dobro, before Harrison switched to a Les Paul electric guitar.
 Nicky Hopkins’ electric piano added further elegance to one of Lennon’s most affecting solo recordings.